Caleydo/caleydo.github.io/_documentation/installing_apps.md

 permalink: /documentation/installing_apps
 ---

+{% include todo.html %}

+* Replace content with how to install a binary description

+## OLD CONTENT

 Note: Please ignore this part if you want to set up a dev environment.

 {% highlight bash  %}